cakehonolulu/CCHIP8/README.md

 Arguments:

 -d Enable the in-built debugger
 -D Same as -d
+-no-exit  Prevents sudden emulator closes (For example, on Unimplemented Opcode)
 ### Under Windows

 Simply open cchip8.exe and it'll load any program you put inside the same directory with this name 'rom.ch8'

 ## Motivation
-Understand how SDL2 works as I had never used it before
+* Understand how SDL2 works as I had never used it before

-Understand how LLE Emulation (Hardware level) works.
+* Understand how LLE Emulation (Hardware level) works.

-CHIP8 is a small-enough interpreter that can be easily tackled using LLE and a simple fetch & decode cycle where using switch cases won't really affect performance that much considering nowaday's regular PC computing power
+CHIP8 is a small-enough interpreter that can be easily tackled using LLE and a simple fetch & decode cycle where using switch cases won't really affect performance that much considering nowadays regular PC computing power

 ## TODOs